mohammed-elkomy/digit-recognition-kaggle/README.md

-# Digit Recognition Kaggle with (0.99542 accuarcy on testset)
+# Digit Recognition Kaggle
+##0.99542% accuarcy on test set
 ##Approach
 I used a pre-trained VGG16 model and replaced the fully connected layers with untrained layers while freezing the fully convolutional layers.